top of page

 2. Communication Difficulties: Many individuals with ASD have communication challenges.
 This can range from delayed speech development to difficulties in understanding and using non-verbal communication, such as gestures and facial expressions.

-3. Repetitive Behaviors: Individuals with ASD may engage in repetitive behaviors, such as hand-flapping, rocking, or repeating words or phrases.
-These behaviors can serve as self-soothing mechanisms.
+3. Repetitive Behaviours: Individuals with ASD may engage in repetitive behaviors, such as hand-flapping, rocking, or repeating words or phrases.
+These behaviours can serve as self-soothing mechanisms.

 4. Restricted Interests: Individuals with ASD often have intense, focused interests in specific topics, objects, or activities.
 They may become experts in these areas.